karolispx/react-rh-todo/README.md

 ## Deployment To AWS S3 Bucket:

-This article provides everything that's needed to setup VueJS/ReactJS application on AWS S3 bucket: https://developer.okta.com/blog/2018/07/03/deploy-vue-app-aws, once that's done:
+This article provides everything that's needed to setup VueJS/ReactJS application on AWS S3 bucket: https://developer.okta.com/blog/2018/07/03/deploy-vue-app-aws, only difference is in the `deploy` script, you need to have `./build` rather than `./dist`.
+Once that's done:
 1. Run `npm run build`
 2. Run `npm run deploy`